GalchenkoAlexander/gcp-cicd/README.md

 ## Sample CI/CD pipeline for running Spark job on ephemeral cluster

 Spark builds based on sbt.
 For triggering from shell several git specific substitutions are required.
+Current sample build spark application and publish it into specific gs folder.

+After build success, specified cloud composer environment's variable will be updated with newly assembled jar file.

 Example of shell triggered build:
 ```